-No!
-We have designed this as a structured programs that is broken down into trimester (each 10 weeks long), and within each trimester (which the exception of one) has 5 courses.
+Not really!
+We have designed this as a structured programs that is broken down into trimester (each 10 weeks long), and each trimester (with the exception of one) has 5 courses.
 Each course has learning objectives, video lectures, assignments, quizzes, discussions, projects, etc. We wanted to create a program that would move students through their learning in a timely fashion, since the need for amazing new midwives is so great, and we are tired of waiting!!!
 That said, we do not utilize grades, so you are welcome to work ahead or behind within the trimesters.
 After the trimester is complete though, we will close those courses and move onto the next set.

-2) About how many hours a week are going to be required to complete the assignments?
+2) About how many hours a week are required to complete all of the assignments?

 Each trimester has 5 courses (except for one that has 4).
-Each course takes between 3-5 hours per week, for what our students are reporting as equally about 20 hours a week on average to complete all readings, videos, and assignments.
+Each course takes between 3-5 hours per week, for what our students are reporting as equalling about 20 hours a week on average to complete all readings, videos, and assignments.
 It really depends on how fast of a reader you are, how much time you spend going down side tracks in the research and reading, and how much time it takes you to write and create resources!
-We have recently made school wide changes and have largely adopted an "unschooling" approach that means students can move through the program how they wish, and devote the amount of time that is right for them.
+Since we don't use grades and there are no consequences if you don't complete your work, students can move through the program how they wish, and devote the amount of time that is right for them.
 That said, we do expect a high level of commitment from our students when they commit to our program.

 3) Are there specific times that we are required to get online for class or are classes recorded?
 Can watch at our own convenience during the week?